The Deposition of Christ (Mark 15:42-47)

 Comparing the gospels, we learn that there were many people present with Christ at the cross.
 This included St John the Apostle, the Virgin Mary, St Mary Magdalene, St Mary (the wife of Clopas) and Salome.
 After his death, they were joined by two secret disciples of Christ, Joseph of Arimathaea and Nicodemus (John 19:38-39).

 Since the gospels don’t describe the event in any detail, artists had to use their imagination when bringing it to life.
 They often pictured the body of Christ lying in the arms of his mourning mother.
 Sometimes they included ladders.
-Usually, they featured all of the mourners mentioned in St John’s gospel.
+Commonly, they featured all of the mourners mentioned in St John’s gospel.

 Where to find this work of art